Frederick Houk Law

 Besides being the author of a number of works of fact and fiction, he compiled, edited, and annotated anthologies of short stories, essays and plays.
-Other book-length works, some published in series, focused on academic subjects, citizenship, great lives, patriotism, and speech, among other matters.
+Other book-length works, some published in series, addressed academic subjects, citizenship, biography, patriotism, and speech, among other topics.
 Law also wrote travel articles for newspapers and magazines, and short stories for pulp fiction magazines such as Munsey's.